guangyi1012/projects/README.md

 Design: looked for ways to manipulate on the webpage,  found selenium package(this is a package used for testing web apps by mimicking human interaction with it).
 The basic idea is that the package use webdriver(not totally understand, seems like a port that browsers have for developers) as a handle for us to do things on the page, like input, click (that was the only two I used).

-here is how it works: /n
+here is how it works: \n
 	1. download webdriver of your browser. /n
 	2. Create a webdriver object specifically for a certain browser. that opens up a target webpage,